-Participation of stakeholders will be entirely voluntary.
-If a stakeholder chooses not to participate, he/she will experience no penalty or loss of benefits.
-Furthermore, procedures will be undertaken to ensure that supervisors are not informed of a stakeholders decision regarding participation.
-Specific measures to handle and ensure protection of stakeholder refusal and participation will be outlined in a Qualitative Methods Handbook (included in the SSP).
+Participation of stakeholders and index participants will be entirely voluntary.
+If a stakeholder/participant chooses not to participate, he/she will experience no penalty or loss of benefits.
+Furthermore for stakeholders, procedures will be undertaken to ensure that supervisors are not informed of a stakeholders decision regarding participation.
+If an index participant chooses not to participate, this decision will not affect his/her participation in the trial.
+Specific measures to handle and ensure protection of stakeholders and index participant refusal and participation will be outlined in a Qualitative Methods Handbook (included in the SSP).
 The informed consent process and interviews will be conducted in a location that assures adequate privacy and confidentiality, such as a non-study related office.

-No personal identifiers will be retained on the collected data to assure privacy and confidentiality for stakeholder participants.
+No personal identifiers will be retained on the collected data to assure privacy and confidentiality for stakeholders and index participants.
 Reports and publications will be carefully redacted to ensure that identities cannot be discerned.